|January 6, 2025

 Related: Learn Your Lipids: A Quick Guide to Healthy Fats

-Fortunately, the anti-inflammatory properties of CLA cause it to behave more like an omega-3 in the body.
+Fortunately, the properties of CLA cause it to behave more like an omega-3 in the body.
 The two main active isomers, or types, of CLA are the 9,11 isomer, and the 10,12 isomer, both naturally found in CLA-rich foods.

 What are the benefits of CLA?